 But other than that both models do not come with any noise insulations or anti-vibration mounts.

 Dimensions and design

-Another main difference between the Badger 5 and Waste King 9920 are its dimensions.
+Another main difference between the Badger 5 and Waste King 9920 is its dimensions.
 Badger 5 is a compact disposal with a height of 11.5 inches and a width of 6-5/16 inches.
 It can be fitted in tight spaces.
-But Waste King 9920 is much bigger with 13.5 inches height and 7.75-inch width.
+But Waste King 9920 is much bigger with 13.5 inches in height and 7.75-inch width.

 Since both disposals are made by different brands their design is nothing alike.
 The Waste King model is much more smooth looking and appealing to my eyes than the InSinkErator.
 However, both disposals are going to be sitting hidden from view so I don’t know how much looks matter in making a buying decision.

 While the overall build quality of both disposal units is the same the grinding chamber in Badger 5 is made of galvanized steel whereas that of the Waste King model is made of Corrosion resistant plastic.
 I can’t say this difference in materials reflects on the durability of the units as both models are very popular and stood the test of time.

 Both 9920 and Badger 5 come with manual reset buttons.
 However, the position of the reset button on the 9920 is on the front-facing side whereas that on the Badger 5 is on its bottom.
 Badger 5 also comes with a hex hole and a hex wrench which can be used to unclog the disposal in case it gets clogged.